adobrusky/trading-entry-indicator/README.md

-# VPA Indicator PineScript Indicator
+# VPA Signal Indicator PineScript Indicator

-This PineScript code implements an indicator called "VPA Indicator" that assists in identifying potential long and short entry signals for short-term trading based on volume and price action (VPA).
+This PineScript code implements an indicator called "VPA Signal Indicator" that assists in identifying potential long and short entry signals for short-term trading based on volume and price action (VPA).
 This indicator is NOT lagging.
 It uses volume, price levels, and price action to identify potential entry signals and it plots shapes on the chart to indicate the signals.
 The only part of the indicator that is lagging is the volume SMA that is used to determine if the volume is sufficient.

 ## Usage